jewelsofthought/neshama/site/posts/external/process_philosophy.md

 ## Process

-> _Process is a basic entity that is individuated in terms of what it ‘does.’_
+> _Process is a basic entity that is individuated in terms of what it 'does.'_

 In order to develop a taxonomy of dynamic beings (types and modes of occurrences), _processists replace the descriptive concepts of substance metaphysics with a set of new basic **categories**_.
-Central among these is the notion of a basic entity that is individuated in terms of what it ‘does.’
-This type of functionally individuated entity is often labelled ‘_**process**_’ in a technical sense of this term that does not coincide with our common-sense notion of a process.
-Some of the ‘processes’ postulated by process philosophers are in agreement with our common-sense understanding of processes — temporal developments that can be analysed as temporally structured sequences of stages of an occurrence, with each such stage being numerically and qualitatively different from any other.
-But some of the ‘processes’ that process philosophers operate with are not temporal developments in this sense — they are, for example, temporal but non-developmental occurrences like activities, or non-spatiotemporal happenings that realize themselves in a developmental fashion and thereby constitute the directionality of time.
+Central among these is the notion of a basic entity that is individuated in terms of what it 'does.'
+This type of functionally individuated entity is often labelled '_**process**_' in a technical sense of this term that does not coincide with our common-sense notion of a process.
+Some of the 'processes' postulated by process philosophers are in agreement with our common-sense understanding of processes — temporal developments that can be analysed as temporally structured sequences of stages of an occurrence, with each such stage being numerically and qualitatively different from any other.
+But some of the 'processes' that process philosophers operate with are not temporal developments in this sense — they are, for example, temporal but non-developmental occurrences like activities, or non-spatiotemporal happenings that realize themselves in a developmental fashion and thereby constitute the directionality of time.

-> _What holds for all dynamic entities labelled ‘**processes**,’ however, is that they occur—that they are somehow or other intimately connected to time, and often, though not necessarily, related to the directionality or the passage of time._
+> _What holds for all dynamic entities labelled '**processes**,' however, is that they occur—that they are somehow or other intimately connected to time, and often, though not necessarily, related to the directionality or the passage of time._

 ## Form